gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-07/index.md

 Adds the `sts:TagSession` permission to the `allow_access_to_other_accounts` IAM policy.
 This will allow [session tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_session-tags.html).
-As an example, this is used with the ["Configure AWS Credentials" GitHub action](https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions).
+As an example, this is used with the [&quot;Configure AWS Credentials&quot; GitHub action](https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions).